j-s-correa/RDAMP_LMS_Analytics_RCHG/README.md

 ### **Feedback Scores vs. Accessibility Usage**
 - **Average Feedback (Yes): 3.8**
 - **Average Feedback (No): 4.1**
-- **Observation:** Screen reader users provided slightly lower feedback, which may suggest improvements are needed for accessibility experience.
+- **Observation:** Screen reader users provided slightly lower feedback, which may suggest improvements are needed for the accessibility experience.

 ---